vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * At most 2 hours average (10 hours total) on personal finances, income and taxes across that week and the four preceding weeks

+* Aspirationally, on the weekends, I also aim to follow these additional guidelines regarding personal chores.

+  * I should of course continue to do all time-sensitive personal chores that fall on the weekend, including cooking, food purchases, and laundry, but should generally try where possible to schedule them during the weekday if it's close to neutral as far as the availability cycle considerations go.

+  * For month change checklist items that fall under personal chores, where possible, I should complete them during the weekdays, using Wednesday and Friday for the cases where those items require longer chunks of time.
+I should do parts of them on the weekend only if one of these conditions hold:

+    * I wasn't able to do them during the weekdays (due to things being busy), *and* it's not feasible to defer them to next week (either because they need to be done sooner, or because next week is also expected to be busy).

+    * The totality of time I need to spend is relatively small, and the closure benefits are high, or there are other considerations that make it efficient to spend that time on the weekend.

+    * My mood/fatigue levels don't allow me to spend time on personal projects or other higher-value things.

+    * I have exceeded the conditional minimum for personal projects for the week by at least 2 hours.

+    NOTE: For personal chores tasks that are at a quarterly or lower frequency, it's fine to do them on weekends even under ordinary conditions, but I should still consider shifting them around (to the extent that there's flexibility) and make sure to both meet my conditional minimum on personal projects *and* get the uninterrupted time for the kinds of tasks within personal projects that benefit from such time.

+  * For non-scheduled/exploratory building and research work on my health, that falls under personal chores, I should try as much as possible to do them during the week, particularly on Wednesday and Friday in cases where they need longer chunks of time.
+I should do them during the weekend only in case they are time-sensitive and I was not able to complete them prior, or if I have exceeded the conditional minimum for personal projects for the week by at least 2 hours.

+  The goal with these restrictions is to keep the weekend, as much as possible, focused on personal projects, and not dilute or divert my energy and mindshare to things that aren't time-sensitive.
+With proper planning, exploratory health work should not *become* time-sensitive in most cases.

+  If I *do* have to do some of these tasks during the weekend, I should, where possible, limit them to the end of the day so that they don't set the tone for the rest of the day, and don't prevent me from getting in the flow of personal projects work.

+  For now, it's still fine to continue to spend time with meals etc. on medical education, that falls under the other activities bucket.
+However, I may decide to pause this on weekends as well if I feel that it's interfering with the mindshare I'd like to give to personal projects.

+### Adjusted schedule within Q1 and Q2 of 2025

+* I am completely pausing any conditional minimum for personal projects until 2025-04-20.
+After that, I will likely introduce a conditional minimum at about half the normal conditional minimum level.

+  However, my goal is to continue to stay on top of personal projects to the extent needed in terms of obligations and promises to others, while also trying to limit the extent of such obligations.

+* I continue to maintain conditional maximum targets for personal chores and personal finances.

+* I am abandoning restrictions on personal chores tasks for the weekend.
+This will allow me to handle overflows to the weekend of personal chores tasks, while also positioning me better to proactively complete personal chores tasks sooner rather than later in anticipation of hard-to-predict busyness at work.

 ## Chores to catch up on

 ### Electronics stuff